schlangguru/rest-ui/README.md

 - **Docs:** KDoc is improvable.

 ## Roadmap:
-- [ ] Make it possible to add new mock responses
+- **Make it possible to add new mock resources**
-- [ ] Implement save/load configuration
-- [ ] Allow files as response entity
-- [ ] Add help for the scripted response strategy
-- [ ] Allow HTTPS
+- **Editor für Responsestrategy:** Currently it´s not yet possible to edit the script for "Scripted Response Strategies".
+The editor has to be implemented.